ibm-cloud-docs/hs-crypto/key-rotation.md

 <dl>
   <dt>Setting a rotation policy for a key</dt>
     <dd>{{site.data.keyword.hscrypto}} helps you simplify rotation for encryption keys by enabling rotation policies for keys that you generate in the service.
-After you create a root key, you can manage a rotation policy for the key <!--in the {{site.data.keyword.hscrypto}} GUI or -->with the API. <a href="/docs/hs-crypto?topic=hs-crypto-key-rotation#rotation-frequency">Choose an automatic rotation interval between 1 - 12 months for your key</a> based on your on-going security needs.
+After you create a root key, you can manage a rotation policy for the key in the {{site.data.keyword.hscrypto}} GUI or with the API. <a href="/docs/hs-crypto?topic=hs-crypto-key-rotation#rotation-frequency">Choose an automatic rotation interval between 1 - 12 months for your key</a> based on your on-going security needs.
 When it's time to rotate the key based on the rotation interval that you specify, {{site.data.keyword.hscrypto}} automatically replaces the key with new key material.</dd>
   <dt>Rotating keys on-demand</dt>
     <dd>As a security admin, you might want to have more control over the frequency of rotation for your keys.
 If you don't want to set an automatic rotation policy for a key, you can manually create a new key to replace an existing key, and then update your applications so that they reference the new key.
 To simplify this process, you can use {{site.data.keyword.hscrypto}} to rotate the key on-demand.
 In this scenario, {{site.data.keyword.hscrypto}} creates and replaces the key on your behalf with each rotation request.
 The key retains the same metadata and key ID.</dd>
 </dl>